What is acceptable office dress code for a woman?

 Employers are reluctant to stipulate an office dress code so it’s by no means unusual to see a pair of jeans where once you would have expected a smart suit.

-The unspoken guidelines that we 'oldies' used to follow have all but been forgotten and it’s sometimes difficult to distinguish the boss from the receptionist.
+In times past unspoken guidelines of dress were stringently followed.
+But times have changed and it's sometimes difficult to distinguish the boss from the receptionist.

 But your male colleague, whether he's wearing a business suit or jeans, is never going to be mistaken for a secretary!